 We chose to focus our perturbations on upstream transcription factors, HAND2 and TFAP2A.
-Neural crest cells with HAND2 knockdown did not show a migratory defect (Fig. 9), however this might have been because at HH St 13, HAND2 expression was high but only in 8% of the trailblazers whereas by HH St 15, it is expressed highly in 59% of them.
+Neural crest cells with HAND2 knockdown do not show a migratory defect (Fig. 9), however this might be because at HH St 13, HAND2 expression is high but only in 8% of the trailblazers whereas by HH St 15, it is expressed highly in 59% of them.
 Therefore, HAND2 expression may not be critical during migration but more during branchial arch colonization and cell differentiation (Thomas et al., 1998).
-When the molecular signature of the trailblazers was perturbed via TFAP2A morpholino, both their migration and the migration of the following neural crest cells was perturbed.
+When the molecular signature of the trailblazers is perturbed via TFAP2A morpholino, both their migration and the migration of the following neural crest cells is affected.
 We have previously shown when leaders are prevented from migrating into the target site by a physical barrier, trailing neural crest cells sense the paused leaders, reroute around the barrier and become the new leaders (Kulesa et al., 2005).
-Here, because neural crest cells throughout the stream were transfected with the HAND2 or TFAP2A morpholinos, no cells were able to take on the role of the trailblazers and migration was perturbed (Fig. 8).
+Here, because neural crest cells throughout the stream were transfected with the HAND2 or TFAP2A morpholinos, no cells were able to take on the role of the trailblazers and migration was hindered (Fig. 8).

-The over-expression of these genes in neural crest cells further highlight their function in neural crest migration dynamics.
+The over-expression of these genes in neural crest cells further highlights their function in neural crest migration dynamics.
 When TFAP2A was overexpressed in the trailing portion of the migratory stream, no obvious defects were seen (Fig. 10).
 This was surprisingly as the TFAP2A knockdown phenotype was so dramatic.
 However, TFAP2A expression was a lot broader in the front half of the stream than HAND2 expression and therefore overexpressing this gene may not dramatically alter critical gene expression of downstream factors.
-When HAND2 was overexpressed, less neural crest cells were found in the migratory stream (Fig. 10).
+When HAND2 was overexpressed, fewer neural crest cells were found in the migratory stream (Fig. 10).
 The neural crest cells that were found in the stream were evenly distributed along the route as opposed to being denser in the trailing portion as seen in the control EGFP and TFAP2A FL transfected neural crest streams (Fig. 10).
 Initially this was viewed as a possible delamination defect.
-However, after comparing this phenotype to the model simulations, it seems more likely that neural crest cells overexpressing HAND2 delaminate form the neural tube but then fail to migrate.
+However, after comparing this phenotype to the model simulations, it seems more likely that neural crest cells overexpressing HAND2 delaminate from the neural tube but then fail to migrate.
 The first 50um of migration in the model would correspond to migration from the midline to the edge of the neural tube in vivo.
 Our in vivo measurements were taken from the edge of the neural tube.
 Therefore, we hypothesize that HAND2 overexpression in vivo confers a trailblazer phenotype.
 Similar to the in silico modeling of trailer-to-leader switiching, the ectopically placed leaders fail to migrate due to a lack of VEGF in the trailing portion of the stream.
-Trailing neural crest cells attach to the leaders and because the leaders fail to migrate, so do they.
+Trailing neural crest cells follow the leaders and because the leaders fail to migrate, so do they.

 Importantly, we recognize the limitations of our current model.
 As an example, we have previously shown that knockdown of Np-1 causes neural crest cells in vivo to migrate up to, but not invade, the branchial arches.
 This phenomenon remains without a conclusive mechanistic explanation and is not captured by our computational model representation.
 This implies that a cell-induced VEGF gradient is not the only microenvironmental cue and demonstrates the complexity of this biological system and the importance of a systems-based in vivo approach toward understanding the multicellular streaming process.